Stuycs-K/project03-final-10-leem-jhas/DEVLOG.md

 - tried to get dashes to work correctly - unsuccessful
 - ~1hr 30min spent in total

+### 2024-01-09 - Correct guess
+- Added victory after client guesses word correctly
+- tried to get dashes to work correctly - unsuccessful
+- ~1hr spent in total

+### 2024-01-10 - Shared memory and victory
+- both server and client indicate when you have won
+- tried to get server to exit after client guessed - kind of unsuccessful
+- shared memory indicates if there has been a win
+- client exits after winning - kind of successful?
+- ~2hr spent in total

 ## Player 2: Mary

 ### 2024-01-02 - Brief description